erkaobao/math/_activities/gt2024spring.md

   - A fundamental result in 3-dimensional contact topology is the Giroux correspondence between contact structures and open book decompositions.
 Until recently, the techniques that Giroux used in dimension 3 were not available in higher dimensions; indeed, for reasons I will discuss, contact topology is much more tractable in dimension 3.
 However, there have been several efforts to improve the situation.
 In this talk, I will describe joint work with Ko Honda and Yang Huang on extending the Giroux correspondence and its underlying techniques to all dimensions.

+- Ko Honda (Tuesday talk)

+  - Hecke algebras are ubiquitous in number theory and geometric representation theory.
+In this talk we describe the appearance of various Hecke algebras such as the affine Hecke algebra and the double affine Hecke algebra (DAHA) in Floer theory, through the higher-dimensional analog of Heegaard Floer homology.
+This is joint work with Yin Tian and Tianyu Yuan.
+(This talk is independent of Talks #2.)

+- Ko Honda (Friday talk)

+  - Around twenty years ago Emmanuel Giroux formulated the equivalence of contact structures and open book decompositions with Weinstein pages up to stabilization.
+We establish the Giroux correspondence in full generality using the recent developments in convex hypersurface theory, described in the second talk.
+Time permitting, we also explain their relationship with Lefschetz fibrations for Weinstein domains.
+This is joint work with Joe Breen and Yang Huang.
+(This talk is independent of Talks #1.)